ingo/ingo.github.io/_recipes/braised_baby_bok_choy.md

 title: Braised Baby Bok Choy
 ---

 Finished with a touch of toasted sesame oil for nutty flavor and garnished with minced garlic chips.
 A simple, delicious side dish.
 Baby bok choy has a milder flavor than full grown.
-Braising gently in broth keeps it bright green and enhances natural sweetness.
-A kiss of sesame oil and garlic chips give it some crunch.

 ### Ingredients